Drape suit: Historical background

-1920s-1930s
+1920s–1930s

-Introduced in the late 1920s, the athletic silhouette in suits “gradually and subtly refined into the drape cut”.
+Introduced in the late 1920s, the athletic silhouette in suits "gradually and subtly refined into the drape cut".
 The athletic cut was more comfortable and less fitted to allow for movement.
 Previously, they were considered informal and not suitable for everyday dress on the streets.
 During the early 1900s, there was a shift of attitudes, and the clothes that were considered informal or for sports were being worn on the streets and were considered acceptable wear.
 The English drape suit became popular by the late 1930s.
+Edward VIII often wore the drape cut and in doing so helped to spread its popularity to America.

-Scholte's distinctive V-shaped suit was developed through “discreet horizontal drapes narrowed across the shoulder blades from the roomy armholes down to the raised waistline”.
-This shape resembled a ‘V’, which was caused by the broad shoulders that narrowed to a tucked in waistline, which smoothed over the hips as opposed to flaring back out (like the tail coat or the frock coat that preceded it).
+Frederick Scholte's distinctive V-shaped suit was developed through "discreet horizontal drapes narrowed across the shoulder blades from the roomy armholes down to the raised waistline".
+This shape resembled a 'V', which was caused by the broad shoulders that narrowed to a tucked in waistline, which smoothed over the hips as opposed to flaring back out (like the tail coat or the frock coat that preceded it).
 The shoulders were not padded, looking natural, broad and masculine.
 The drape suit was a more comfortable, athletic alternative to the slim suits of the preceding war years and their restrictions.
 It had more fabric through the shoulders and chest, causing a slight drape or wrinkle.
 Like other suit jackets, this style could be made single or double-breasted.
-The pants were also cut fuller “with pleated fronts and wide legs that tapered slightly to the ankle”.
+The pants were also cut fuller "with pleated fronts and wide legs that tapered slightly to the ankle".

-Variations: The American drape suit versus the British drape suit
+Variations: American drape suit versus British drape suit

-The main difference between American and British version of the drape suit was in the treatment of the sleeve-head at the shoulderline.
-The American version had a “smooth roll of sleeve fabric where it was stitched into the armscye” whereas the English version had “tiny puckers from stitch tucks”.
-In addition, the American drape suit has a very tapered waist that helps to exaggerate the bulk in the chest and shoulders, and causes the skirt line to appear flared (Gentleman's Gazette, par.
-5).
+The main difference between American and British versions of the drape suit was in the treatment of the sleeve-head at the shoulderline.
+The American version had a "smooth roll of sleeve fabric where it was stitched into the armscye" whereas the English version had "tiny puckers from stitch tucks".
+In addition, the American drape suit has a very tapered waist that helps to exaggerate the bulk in the chest and shoulders, and causes the skirt line to appear flared.
 In comparison, the English version has a less tapered waist with a straight skirt line.